DylanMeeus/springboot_jwt_blog/_posts/2015-11-26-build-an-api-in-rust-with-jwt-authentication-using-nickelrs.markdown

 ...
 ```

-For our **GET** `/users` route, we establish a `cursor` for the endpoint which uses the `find` method to get all the documents in the `users` collection.
+For our **GET** `/users` route, we establish a `cursor` for the endpoint that uses the `find` method to get all the documents in the `users` collection.
 We then iterate over the results with a `for` loop and match the results against a function called `get_data_string`.
 This function expects an argument of type `MongoResult` and returns a JSON string using `Bson::Document` for decoding, which happens in the `Ok` branch of the `match` statement.

 After pushing any results onto the `data_result` string and closing it off, we set the `MediaType` as `Json` so that it is returned in JSON form instead of a string.